 20. Track Your Results and Adapt Your Social Media Plan

 Of course, no matter how much you plan your social efforts, there is no guarantee that things will work as you expected.
 If you don’t track your results, however, you will never know the success of your social campaigns.

 You began the process by setting goals and then determined your most relevant metrics.
 Therefore, you will want to keep a constant eye on how these metrics are progressing.
 Are your social campaigns having the desired effects on these metrics?

 We have previously looked at 15 Instagram Analytics Tools for Influencers.
 Some of these also provide metrics for other social platforms.
 Many of the social networks offer their own analytics tools that will provide much of the necessary data.
-For example, you will find an Insights section for your Facebook page, and Analytics sections within Twitter and YouTube.
+For example, you will find an Insights section for your Facebook page and Analytics sections on Twitter and YouTube.

 Use these tools to track your success.
 If they show that you are producing popular, well-shared content, create more of that type.
 If your content doesn’t perform so well, take note of what does work, and adapt your social sharing to focus on the kind of material your followers preferred.

 You could also consider surveying your social audience to discover what they think of your social media marketing strategy.
 Your followers may come up with valuable ideas that you hadn't thought about.
 Don’t be afraid to make changes if there is a chance that you can further improve your social success.

 Frequently Asked Questions

 We have gone through 20 steps in a social media marketing strategy in this article.
 Some of the most important steps include: